open-xchange/appsuite-middleware/documentation/components/upgrade_without_downtimes/upgrade_without_downtimes.md

 Before re-activating the node, ensure that you removed the `com.openexchange.server.migrationRedirectURL` from the `server.properties` file.

-Now, the node can be added to the secondary load balancer.
-Follow the instructions on your load balancer vendor's documentation.
+Now, the upgraded node can be added to the secondary load balancer.
+Follow the instructions in the documentation of your load balancer's vendor.

 After the completion of the final steps, the setup will look like this: